BackHomeContact

 How It Started

 Before Everplast there was a game called Fields of Elysium.
-I built it while first learning pixel art and Godot, and finishing it was genuinely a big deal for me because I had four or five abandoned projects sitting on my hard drive before that.
+I built it while first learning pixel art and Godot, and finishing it was genuinely a big deal for me because I had four or five abandoned projects sitting before.
 It proved I could actually complete something.
-It was also, honestly, really boring to play.
+It was also, honestly, not too fun to play.

 Fields of Elysium gameplay

 I did not touch game development for ten months after that.
-Then one day at school I randomly decided to download the old project, and playing it gave me this massive wave of nostalgia.
+Then one day at school I was sitting in the back of my English Grade 11 class and I randomly decided to download the old project, and playing it gave me this massive wave of nostalgia.
 Something clicked that I still cannot fully explain.
-I pulled up Trello, started writing down world ideas and mechanics, and within a few days I was deep into the engine again, working every night.
-I went from doing absolutely nothing for almost a year to being unable to stop.
+I pulled up Trello, started writing down world ideas and mechanics, and within a few days I was deep into the game again.
+I went from doing absolutely nothing for months to being unable to stop working on it.

 "I have no idea how after 10 months of doing nothing I was all of a sudden able to open up the game engine and just start going at it."